NaluKit/nalu/etc/wiki/14 Controller & Component.md

 Several annotation can be used to add constraints to the parameter:

 * **NotEmpty**: parameter value should not be null or empty!
+* **MaxLength**: parameter value is limited to the given value.
+Longer prameters will cause an error.

 Once you have defined a rule, you can use the rule.
 To use a rule, you need to add the `ParameterConstraint`-annotation to the method which is annoted with `AcceptParameter`: